Middlebury Shield

 B. Hearing Officers

-Hearings will be presided over by a hearing officer, who will make the decision by a preponderance of the evidence as to whether or not the respondent violated the policy provisions at issue.
+Hearings will be presided over by a hearing officer, who will make the decision by a preponderance of the evidence as to whether or not the Respondent violated the policy provisions at issue.
 The hearing officer has broad authority to determine the process, timing and conduct of a hearing.
 For example, the hearing officer will determine the order of presentation, timing and overall duration of the hearing, what information and evidence will be heard, what information and questions are relevant to the determination of the matter, and what cross-examination questions will or will not be permitted.

 C. Advisors